fubar2/treeval_gal/README.md

 # treeval_gal

+### tl;dr

-## Sanger [TreeVal NF DDL](https://github.com/sanger-tol/treeval/tree/dev) workflow translation into Galaxy
+Translate the Sanger [TreeVal NF DDL](https://github.com/sanger-tol/treeval/tree/dev) workflow into Galaxy.
+Extends ongoing collaboration between the [Galaxy](https://galaxyproject.org/) and [VGP](https://vertebrategenomesproject.org/) communities.
+Just started.
+If you would like to contribute, please join us.

 ### Work in Progress